bleroy/3d-junkyard/DecentXE/readme.md

 Then there were demands to support more types of low-profile switches to allow for cheaper alternatives to Kailh Chocs.

 Around the same time, I had been trying to find reasonably affordable small batch key cap sets to make it possible to build a keyboard without depending on vintage parts.
-XLFreak is the one who designed and sourced new key caps from [WASD](https://www.wasdkeyboards.com/).
+XLFreak is the one who designed and sourced new key caps from [WASD](https://www.wasdkeyboards.com/) (no longer in activity).
 The very wide space bar doesn't exist on modern keyboards, so we had to shuffle things around.
 I think the layout that came out of this is better than the original: we get a larger backspace key, an ISO return key, control moves to the left of the smaller 6.5U space bar, break to its right, caps moves to its modern place above left shift.
 I was able to lay out the PCB so it's compatible with both the vintage and the modern layouts with a single configuration header.

 In order to simplify things and have a single unified PCB design, I designed a switch footprint that could accommodate four different kinds of switches: MX, Kailh Choc, Gateron low-pro and RedDragon low-pro.